QWE-CXZ/LESS/recipe/less/README.md

 ```

 # Acknowledgement
 We implement our reinforcement learning algorithm extending from [verl](https://github.com/volcengine/verl).
 We utilize [vLLM](https://github.com/vllm-project/vllm) for inference.
 Our models are trained primarily on [Qwen2.5 family](https://github.com/QwenLM/Qwen2.5).
 Our training data is built from [hendrycks_math](https://huggingface.co/datasets/hendrydong/hendrycks_math).
-Thanks for their great contributions!